What's Included

 NEVER Hardcode Credentials

 ALWAYS use environment variables.
 NEVER put API keys, passwords, or tokens directly in code.
-NEVER hardcode connection strings — use DATABASE_URL from .env.
+NEVER hardcode connection strings — use STRICTDB_URI from .env.

 ALWAYS Ask Before Deploying